shama009/Clicky-Game-React-App/README.md

 3. Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
 4. Once the user's score is reset after an incorrect guess, the game restarts.

+Game is deployed to heroku.
+Here is the link [clicky-game](http://clicky-game-react-app.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>